Federico-ui/sweets-shop/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue?
 [Open a new issue](https://github.com/Federico-ui/sweets-shop/issues) here on GitHub.